History of the Moravian Church: Pennsylvania

+19th century

-Additionally, in the 1800s, Hussite immigrants to the United States organized in the state of Texas, where they established the Unity of the Brethren.
+In the 1800s, Hussite immigrants to the United States organized in Texas, where they established the Unity of the Brethren.

-The Brethren who stayed in the Czech lands during the Catholic persecution gained again some religious freedom thanks to the Patent of Toleration in 1781.
+The Brethren who stayed in the Czech lands during Catholic persecution gained again some religious freedom thanks to the Patent of Toleration in 1781.
 However, the new law did not enable them to revive an independent church to continue the tradition of the Bohemian Reformation.
 They had to join either the Evangelical Church of the Augsburg Confession or the Evangelical Church of the Helvetic Confession.
 In 1918, they were united into the Evangelical Church of Czech Brethren.

+20th century

 In 1920, the Czechoslovak Church was established by Roman Catholic modernist clergy as a national church of newly formed Czechoslovakia.
 In 1971, the church started to use the name Czechoslovak Hussite Church with the aim to continue the Hussite tradition.
 The Czechoslovak Hussite Church recognizes seven sacraments: baptism, eucharist, penance, confirmation, holy matrimony, holy orders, and anointing of the sick.
 By the 1950s, the membership of the Hussite Church numbered over one million.
 It is headed by a patriarch.